69 Fun, Interesting & Weird Random Facts: Volume 1

 54. You probably know that a fight between two people is called a duel.
 You may not know that a fight between three people is called a truel.

-55. If pigs ever fly, their fellow pigs probably won’t be able to see them.
+55. If pigs ever fly, their fellow pigs probably won’t be able to see them in the air.
 Pigs cannot bend their necks long enough to look up at the sky.

 56. It’s possible that Madagascar was the source of the last vanilla ice cream cone you enjoyed.
 After all, they’re the largest vanilla-producing country in the world.